CLRX/CLRX-mirror/doc/GcnOperands.md

 `v_frexp_exp_i32_f64 v3, 45` generates different results, because literal and constant will be have different meaning.
 Th

-**NOTE:** This same literals and constants gives different values for 64-bit operand in vector instructions.
+**NOTE:** These same literals and constants gives different values for 64-bit operand in vector instructions.
 To distinguish values, please use `lit()` function.

 ### Hardware registers